mccoyJosh/ClassInfo/SDEV120/M02/Day2/5_hierarchy_charts.md

 - the same methods will have their corners filled in so you can easily tell what two parts of code will change
 - only major/modules are written out; not every line is part of the hierarchy chart, just major features

+# House Keeping, Detail Loop, and End Of Job Tasks, three main parts of many programs

 # Top Down Design Example (is kinda similar)